Maria Parloa lived from 25 September 1843 – 21 August 1909.

 She was part owner of the Ladies Home Journal magazine, and wrote regularly for it from 1891 on.

 Many credit the first tomato soup recipe to her, based on her Tomato Chowder recipe which appeared in The Appledore Cook Book.

 - Maria started her career with various cooking jobs in homes and hotels.
 She also worked at the Appledore House summer resort on Appledore Island off the New Hampshire coast, where she was the pastry cook

-- 1909 -- Maria died, in the midst of planning a return trip to Europe.
+- 1909 — Maria died, in the midst of planning a return trip to Europe.
 She was buried at Forest Hills Cemetery, Boston.
 The public library in Bethel was founded on 8 November 1909 on the $2,000 and books that she left in her will for this purpose.
 Her bequest allowed the library to rent a location for $3.00 a month above a store on Greenwood Avenue in Bethel, and be open 8 hours a week.
-The library has the only known individual photo of her.
+The library has one of the few known individual photos of her.

 Books by Maria Parloa

 - 1878: Camp Cookery

 - 1879: First Principles of Household Management and Cookery

 - 1880: Miss Parloa’s New Cook Book: A Guide to Marketing and Cooking